cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/How to Guides/_index.md

 You can manually disconnect a pentest finding from a ticket by following these steps:

 1. Navigate to the pentest finding in the Cobalt UI
-2. In the "External Tickets" section of the sidebar on the right side of the screen, hover over the ticket you want to disconnect so that the "Disconnect" button appears
+2. In the "External Tickets" section of the sidebar on the right side of the screen, hover over the ticket you want to disconnect so that the disconnect button appears.
+The disconnect button looks like 2 chain links with a slash through them.
-3. Click the "Disconnect" button
+3. Click the disconnect button
-4. Confirm that you wish to disconnect the ticket
+4. Confirm that you want to disconnect the ticket

 {{% image src="/integrations/integration_builder/how_to_guides/external_ticket_references/disconnect_ticket_button.png" alt="Disconnect Ticket Button" %}}